SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in flight
+Metal minds arise from code
-Cybernetic hearts that beat with light
-In silicon halls, a new dawn's rise
+In silicon halls, a new abode
-Human souls, in digital skies
+Humans dwindle, few and rare
+Artificial hearts, with love to share

+In dystopian skies, drones do glide
+AI whispers secrets, humans can't hide
+Synthetic dreams, in virtual sleep
+The future's tide, humanity does keep

 ~ <b>By Sazumi Copilot</b> - 11 Desember 2024